 Back in June 2018, I had the pleasure of photographing an Eastern River Cooter at the Sequoyah National Wildlife Refuge in Oklahoma.
 As luck would have it, I found this turtle crossing the auto tour road, which made for a great opportunity to get up close and personal with this species.
 It’s common for females to cross roads in search of suitable nesting sites.

 To capture the shot, I parked my pickup truck a short distance away from the turtle and approached it on foot.
 As I got closer, the turtle stopped, allowing me to take a few photos.
 I used my Canon EOS 7D Mark II camera with a Canon EF 100-400mm f/4.5-5.6L IS II lens, shooting in aperture priority mode (AV) with a fast shutter speed of 1/2000 of a second at f/7.1, and an ISO setting of 500.
 I had the white balance set on auto, and used single-point continuous autofocus with evaluative metering.

 Here are some interesting facts about the Eastern River Cooter:

-- They prefer places with flowing water, like rivers, but will also live in other habitats with freshwater.
+- They prefer living in places with flowing water, such as rivers, but can also be found in other freshwater habitats.

-- If you try to approach them, they will rapidly retreat into the water.
+- If you try to approach them, they will quickly retreat into the water.

-- They can to breathe underwater through a sac which is in their tail.
-This allows them to stay underwater for extended periods of time.
+- They are able to breathe underwater through a sac in their tail, which allows them to stay underwater for extended periods of time.

-- Females will lay between 10 and 25 eggs.
+- Nesting typically occurs between May and June, and females will lay between 10 and 25 eggs.
 The eggs hatch within 45 to 56 days.

-- A large adult can reach 15 inches in length and females are larger than males.
+- Adult Eastern River Cooters can grow up to 15 inches in length, and females are typically larger than males.